codepath/android_guides/Google-Cloud-Messaging.md

 ## Easy Local Testing with Ruby

-We can also easily send messages to FCM registered devices using the  ruby [FCM gem](https://github.com/spacialdb/GCM).
-First we must have [ruby installed](https://www.ruby-lang.org/en/installation/) (default on OSX) and then we can install FCM with:
+We can also easily send messages to FCM registered devices using the ruby [GCM gem](https://github.com/spacialdb/GCM).
+First we must have [ruby installed](https://www.ruby-lang.org/en/installation/) (default on OSX) and then we can install GCM with:

 ```
 gem install gcm